callebdev/MozReceitas/README.md

-# MozReceitas---Web
+# MozReceitas
-pt-pt: Moz Receitas é uma aplicação web para escrever, publicar e compartilhar receitas de cozinha com vários usuários.
-A aplicação está na linguagem php e possui o framework Bootstrap.

-En-en: Moz Receitas is a web application for writing, publishing and sharing cooking recipes with multiple users.
-The application is in php language and has the Bootstrap framework.
+Moz Receitas is a web application for writing, publishing cooking recipes with multiple users.
+The application's backend is in PHP, SQL for database and I used Bootstrap as my frontend framework.

+## Functions

+* Create an account
+* Log with an existing account
+* Change password
+* Create and publish recipes
+* View other users recipes

+## Screenshots

+(Coming soon...)